dreamportdev/Osdev-Notes/04_Memory_Management/01_Overview.md

 ## Paging

-Although Paging and VMM are strongly tied, let's split this topic into two parts: with paging we refer to the hardware paging mechanism, that usually involeves tables, and registers and address translation, while the VMM it refers to the higher level (usually architecture independant).
+Although Paging and VMM are strongly tied, let's split this topic into two parts: with paging we refer to the hardware paging mechanism, that usually involves tables, and registers and address translation, while the VMM it refers to the higher level (usually architecture independent).

 While writing the support for paging, independently there are few future choices we need to think about now:

-* Are we going to have a single or mulitple address spaces (i.e. every task will have its own address space)?
+* Are we going to have a single or multiple address spaces (i.e. every task will have its own address space)?
 If yes in this case we need to keep in mind that when mapping addresses we need to make sure they are done on the right Virtual Memory Space.
 So usually a good idea is to add an extra parameter to the mapping/unmapping functions that contains the pointer to the root page table (for _x86\_64 architecture is the PML4 table).
 * Are we going to support User and Supervisor mode?
 In this case we need to make sure that the correct flag is set in the table entries.

 ## VMM - Virtual Memory Manager